Israel's Netanyahu returns to court as graft trial ramps up - RFI

 The prime minister denies wrongdoing.

-Weekly protests against him have rumbled on for months, with demonstrators from the "Crime Minister" movement focusing on the graft allegations.
+Weekly protests against him have rumbled on for months, with demonstrators focusing on the graft allegations.

 Others have protested against the government's handling of the pandemic.